Health Practitioner Regulation National Law and Other Legislation Amendment Bill 2024

 - The committee recommends that, during implementation, the Australian Health Ministers Meeting consults further with relevant stakeholders around operationalising any legislative threshold of sexual misconduct, and the National Boards' discretion to infer.

-Supports the bill as a clinical nurse, emphasising the importance of upholding high standards of conduct and increasing transparency for disciplinary action against practitioners found to have engaged in sexual misconduct.
+Supported the bill as a clinical nurse, welcoming the nationally consistent framework to increase transparency of disciplinary action for health practitioners found to have engaged in serious sexual misconduct.

 “Having trust and confidence in our practitioners is important to the people of Queensland, and these changes will help deliver a nationally consistent framework.”— 2025-04-03View Hansard